Does Cardio Work After 40? What It Means for Belly Fat

 Why Fat Loss Changes After 40

-A deeper explanation of how hormones influence fat storage can be found here: Hormones and Fat Distribution in Menopause.
+If you want a deeper look at how hormones influence this shift, start here: Hormones and Fat Distribution in Menopause.

 What Cardio Actually Does in the Body

-According to the American Heart Association, regular aerobic activity supports long-term health and weight management when combined with other lifestyle factors.
-Learn More.
+According to the American Heart Association, regular aerobic activity supports long-term heart health and can be part of a healthy weight-management plan when paired with broader lifestyle habits.
+Learn more here.
+That point is important: cardio helps, but it works best inside a bigger strategy.

 Does Cardio Work After 40?